insolar/docs/docs/source/use-cases.rst

 .. _deposit_funds_to_ex:

-Use case: Deposit funds to exchange
+Use case: Deposit funds to an exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a user deposits funds to the exchange and immediately converts them to XNS, an accompanying transfer between wallets should be performed.

-This case is analogous to :ref:`coin transfer <transfer_coins>`, where:
+This case is similar to :ref:`coin transfer <transfer_coins>`, where:

-* ``memberReference`` is the reference to a user from whose wallet the coins are withdrawn.
+* ``memberReference`` is the reference to the owner of the wallet the coins are withdrawn from.
 * ``toMemberReference`` is the reference to the exchange's wallet.

 .. _deposit_coins_to_ex:

-Use case: Deposit coins to exchange
+Use case: Deposit coins to an exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a user deposits XNS coins to the exchange, an accompanying transfer between wallets should be performed.

-This case is analogous to :ref:`coin transfer <transfer_coins>`, where:
+This case is similar to :ref:`coin transfer <transfer_coins>`, where:

-* ``memberReference`` is the reference to a user from whose wallet the coins are withdrawn.
+* ``memberReference`` is the reference to the owner of the wallet the coins are withdrawn from.
 * ``toMemberReference`` is the reference to the exchange's wallet.

 .. _withdraw_coins_from_ex:

-Use case: Withdraw coins from exchange
+Use case: Withdraw coins from an exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Prerequisite: the recipient must have an Insolar's wallet created as described in :ref:`wallet creation <create_wallet>`.

-This case is analogous to :ref:`coin transfer <transfer_coins>`, where:
+This case is similar to :ref:`coin transfer <transfer_coins>`, where:

-* ``memberReference`` is the reference to a user from whose wallet the coins are withdrawn.
+* ``memberReference`` is the reference to the owner of the wallet the coins are withdrawn from.

   .. note:: This can be either a wallet opened by the exchange for the user, or the exchange's wallet.